dionmes/node-red-contrib-philips-airjs/README.md

 It is based on project by @biemond (https://github.com/biemond/com.athom.philipsair.git ) and @betaboon ( https://github.com/betaboon/aioairctrl.git ).

-Previous support in NodeRed for COAP based Philips Air purifiers is done via nodes that bridge 'aioairctrl' and this are not native JS implementations, they use Python.
+Previous support in NodeRed for COAP based Philips Air purifiers is done via nodes that bridge 'aioairctrl' and these are not native JS implementations, they use Python.

 # Configuration